 After all, you will be performing intellectual property investigations on behalf of those who don’t think they can do all the necessary work themselves.
 Therefore, you need to make others confident that you have the necessary skill set to get the job done in a proficient manner that makes you worth hiring.

-The following will examine the key traits you need to succeed as a provider of intellectual property investigations.
+The following will examine the key traits you need to succeed as a trademark lawyer for intellectual property investigations.

 Excellent organisational and research skills